imagej/imagej.github.io/pages/BigDataViewer.md

 Group 2 has been renamed to "all sources".

-*Grouping* can be turned on and off by the checkbox (C) or by using the shortcut {% include key content='G' %}

-`in the main window.`

-If grouping is enabled, groups take the role of individual sources:
-There is one *current group* which is visible in normal mode (all individual sources that are part of this group are overlaid).
+*Grouping* can be turned on and off by the checkbox (C) or by using the shortcut {% include key content='G' %} in the main window.
+If grouping is enabled, groups take the role of individual sources: There is one *current group* which is visible in normal mode (all individual sources that are part of this group are overlaid).
 Groups can be activated or deactivated to determine visibility in fused mode (all individual sources that are part of at least one active group are overlaid).

 Groups can be made current and made active or inactive using the checkboxes (D).
 Also, if grouping is enabled the number key shortcuts in the main BigDataViewer window act on groups instead of individual sources.
-That is, groups 1 through 10 can be made current by keys {% include key content='1' %}
+That is, groups 1 through 10 can be made current by keys {% include key content='1' %} through {% include key content='0' %}.

-`through `

-{% include key content='0' %} .
-Similarly, shortcuts {% include key
+Similarly, shortcuts {% include key content='Shift|1' %} through {%
-content='Shift|1' %}

-`through `

-{% include key content='Shift|0' %}

-`in the main window activate or deactivate groups 1 through 10 for visibility in fused mode.`
+include key content='Shift|0' %} in the main window activate or deactivate groups 1 through 10 for visibility in fused mode.

 If grouping is enabled, the name of the current group is shown at the top of the main window.